ccfcheng/yep/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > The Better Way To Yelp!
+  > Take the choice paralysis out of Yelp and let our app decide for you!

 ## Sub-Heading ##
-  > Take the choice paralysis out of Yelp and let our app decide for you!
+  > A mobile-only web app that streamlines the Yelp experience

 ## Summary ##
   > It's Friday night.
 You and your significant other are looking forward to a night out after a long work week.
 You turn to Yelp! and you're instantly inundated with countless restaurant options.
 The two of you end up spending two hours unable to decide, finally winding up on the couch together with a giant bowl of popcorn, watching a rerun of Real Housewives of New Jersey with a vague sense of irritation at each other.
 Don't let this be you.
 Take the gueswork out of Yelp with the brand new Yep!

 ## Problem ##
   > Too many restaurant choices that pop up on Yelp make it hard to actually decide on one.
 We spend more time reading reviews and sample menus on Yelp than actually deciding to go to a restaurant.

 ## Solution ##
-  > Rather than giving you 20 PAGES of results when you want a restaurant, you give just a few options and we give you two or three random results that you can live with!
+  > Rather than giving you 20 PAGES of results when you want a restaurant, we give you three random results that you can live with!

 ## From the founder ##
   > "Life is too short to waste it talking about where you're going to eat.
 Go eat there instead, with Yep!" - Cliff Saporta Cheng, CEO

 ## Getting Started ##
-  > Just click on what you want to eat and how much you want to spend, and we'll tell you where to go!
+  > Tell us what you want, how you'll travel, and where you are, and we'll tell you where to go!

 ## Customer Quote ##
   > "My marriage was on the rocks until I found YEP!
 Now we sit in restaurants and grin smugly at passer-bys as they scroll desperately through their 18 pages of Yelp reviews!" - Nic Cage, satisfied Yep! user

 ## Closing and Call to Action ##
-  > Check out a working demo of our product at ccfcheng.github.io/yep
+  > Check out a working demo of our product by visiting bit.do/yepapp on your mobile device.